How to lose weight while breastfeeding

 If you do this, your body will use up those extra calories as well, and you stand a far better chance of losing weight.

 However, some breastfeeding mothers find that they overeat because they feel so hungry.
 In this situation, it’s possible not to lose any weight at all.

 Your baby will also have various growth spurts throughout the first year where you would expect 2-4 days of constant breastfeeding.
 At these times, you WILL feel more hungry.
 So eat to hunger!

-Studies have shown that the majority of you will provide an abundant supply of milk for your baby if you are taking in at least 1800 calories or more per day.
+Studies have shown that the majority of women will provide an abundant supply of milk for their baby if they are taking in at least 1800 calories or more per day.